ibrahimswati/IP-Address/README.md

 I tackled that by sending the IP address returned from Requests to IPStack to get IP address, & Geolocation.

 Stuff to add:
-1. Display MAC address of user
-2. Display device type by checking for default MAC address
-3. Integrate Google Maps to display the location using IPStacks location tool.
+1. Integrate Google Maps to display the location using IPStacks location tool.